To make a confidential report of sexual violence, dating violence, domenstic violence, or stalking, contact

 Complaints should be reported as soon as possible.
 In most cases, a complaint will be considered timely if it has been filed within six months of the alleged misconduct or the cessation of the alleged misconduct, whichever is later.
-In some circumstances (including a complaint filed after a student has separated from the University but which involves conduct occurring while an active student), as determined by the Title IX Coordinator, a complaint may be investigated and/or referred to the RB beyond the six month period.
+In some circumstances (including a complaint filed after a student has separated from the University but which involves conduct occurring while an active student), as determined by the Title IX Coordinator, a complaint may be investigated and/or referred to the Sexual Misconduct, Domestic Violence, Dating Violence, and Stalking Review Board (RB) beyond the six month period.

 In appropriate cases, the Associate Dean may secure interim relief for a complaining party during the pendency of the investigation and review.
 Such relief may include no-contact orders; changes in academic, extracurricular, residential, transportation, dining or working arrangements; access to academic, counseling and other support; as well as safe walks and escorts, and other relief as appropriate.